alan-turing-institute/practical-mpi/README.md

 ## Slides

-The slide source can be found in the `slides` directory.
+Download the [pre-built slides](../gh-action-result/pdf-output/tutorial-3-training.pdf) or view the LaTeX source in the `slides` directory.

 ## Code

 The example code for use during the session can be found in the `code` directory.
+This practical material is best accessed using an OnDemand Jupyter Notebook, which will be covered during the session.

 ## Licence

-BSD 2-clause; see the LICENSE file.
+BSD 3-clause; see the LICENSE file.